 4. It’s easier to make friend with Asian (Chinese not included)!

 The fact that I am Asian gives a certain comfort to start a communication with other Asian students.
 They are friendly.
 Sometimes I don’t have to worry if they don’t understand my English, because we can always use sign language to understand each other.
 Sometimes we can only smile or laugh when we don’t understand each other.
 It’s not embarrassing.
 I don’t know how it started, but my ‘close’ friends are from Singapore and Pakistan.
 Well, we are probably not that close, but at least we hang out together.
 We went to cinema to celebrate our last assignment of the semester.
 We ‘liked’ each other’s Facebook pictures or updates.
 I believe it’s a stage of friendship.

 5. Some people just simply love being ‘unaligned’ to anything.

 Campus life is just like high school, you found different group of people with different interest.
 There are also people who prefer to be on their own.
 I cannot speak for them, there must be reasons.
 But I really don’t know how to survive campus life on my own.
 Whether I like it or not, there will be time when I should do group assignments.
 It will be better to work with a group of people I have known.
 Besides, killing time in campus will be boring when you only listen to your iPod :p

-6. Asian students struggle with presentation.
+6. Most Asian students struggle with presentation.